Peter Gloor, MIT Center for Collective Intelligence, USA

-Authors are requested to submit their full revised version of papers to the Topical Issue complying the general scope of the journal.
+Authors are requested to submit their papers to the Topical Issue complying the general scope of the journal.
 The submitted papers will undergo the standard peer-review process before they can be accepted.
 Notification of acceptance will be communicated as we progress with the review process.

 Contributors to the Topical Issue will benefit from:

 + indexation in SCOPUS

 + NO submission and publication FEES

 + fair and constructive peer review provided by experts in the field